Determinants in Quantum Matrix Algebras and Integrable Systems: Some properties of quantum determinants

 The following claim is well known and can be checked straightforwardly.

 \begin{proposition} The system {\rm (\ref{defin})} is equivalent to the union of the systems {\rm (\ref{first})} and {\rm (\ref{second})}. \end{proposition}

-By imposing only one of the systems (\ref{first}) or (\ref{second}), we get a larger algebra than that $\L(R,F)$.
+By imposing on generators only {\it half} of the relations (only (\ref{first}) or (\ref{second})), we get a bigger algebra than that $\LL(R,F)$.
 Nevertheless, even in such an algebra it is possible to develop some elements of linear algebra.
-We refer the reader to the paper \cite{IO} for details where algebras defined by the system (\ref{first}) are studied.
+We refer the reader to the paper \cite{IO}, where these algebras were introduced and studied.
+Some particular cases of these algebras were also considered in \cite{CFR} and \cite{CFRS} under the name of {\em Manin matrices} and $q$-Manin-matrices.

-Following \cite{IO}, we call a {\em half-quantum algebra} (HQA) any algebra defined by the system (\ref{first}).
-The HQA related to a couple of compatible braidings $(R,F)$ will be denoted $\HH(R,F)$.
+We call the right (resp., left) half-quantum algebra (HQA) a unital algebra defined by the system (\ref{first}) (resp., (\ref{second})).
+They will be respectively denoted $\HH_r(R,F)$ and $\HH_l(R,F)$.